-I am an Assistant Professor of Mathematics at California State University, San Bernardino.
+I am an Associate Professor of Mathematics at California State University, San Bernardino.

 Previously, I had been a Postdoctoral Visiting Professor of Mathematics at the University of Oklahoma.
 I grew up in Denver, Colorado, received my undergraduate degrees in mathematics and physics from the University of Chicago, and my Ph.D. in mathematics from the University of Michigan.

-In the spring of 2020 I am teaching:
+In the fall of 2021 I am teaching:

 I am currently advising master theses / independent studies in: